rcarrata/rcarrata.github.io/_posts/2020-10-21-ocp4_upi_routers.md

 * HostNetwork spec

-Interesting right?
-But what is the HostNetwork and to what applies?
+Interesting, right?
+But what is HostNetwork and to what does it apply?

 The hostNetwork setting applies to the Kubernetes pods.
 When a pod is configured with hostNetwork: true, the applications running in such a pod can directly see the network interfaces of the host machine where the pod was started.
 An application that is configured to listen on all network interfaces will in turn be accessible on all network interfaces of the host machine.

 Creating a pod with ```hostNetwork: true``` on OpenShift is a privileged operation.
-For these reasons, the host networking is not a good way to make your applications accessible from outside of the cluster.
+For these reasons, host networking is not a good way to make your applications accessible from outside the cluster.

-What is the host networking good for?
-For cases where a direct access to the host networking is required.
-As we have in our UPI installation of OpenShift, where the pods of the HAproxy need to access to the host machine interfaces for expose the HAproxy ports in order to LoadBalance them.
+What is host networking good for?
+For cases where direct access to the host networking is required.
+As we have in our UPI installation of OpenShift, where the HAproxy pods need to access the host machine interfaces to expose the HAproxy ports in order to load balance them.

 Let's check the OpenShift Routers created by the ingresscontroller then.